 We already kind of teased the difference here, but let’s run through it quickly anyway.

-With WordPress.org, you can install any one of the tens of thousands of third-party themes and plugins on your site.
+With WordPress.org, you can install any one of the tens of thousands of third-party themes, plugins, and WooCommerce extensions on your site.
 You have 100% control of what happens on your site.

 WordPress.com Simplifies Security, But Isn’t Inherently More Secure

 Because most WordPress.com plans are a closed ecosystem, sites that you create with WordPress.com are often more secure by default.
 With that being said, as long as you put in place the right basic WordPress security practices, WordPress.org is just as secure.

 How WordPress.com Handles Security

 With WordPress.com, you just plain don’t need to think about security.
 Because the system is locked-down, you don’t have the authority to make your site vulnerable, even if you wanted to for some odd reason.

 How WordPress.org Handles Security